BIGJRA/BIGJRA.github.io/rejuv.md

 Claim your reward at the help center: $550. (+1 Karma)

 We can also go back to the Petal Salon for one free haircut, which boosts friendship.
-Helpful for friendship evolving Pokémon like Chingling.
+Helpful for friendship evolving Pokemon like Chingling.
 It will cost $1500 after the first and it can be done only once a day.